internetarchive/iari/README.md

 ## Types used in the graph
 1) **wikipedia citation** - anything inside <ref> tags in a Wikipedia article that _can_ be uniquely identified via a URL, PMID, ISBN, DOI or similar identifier.
 We have a property for this in the graph and these citations get their own item with an id.
-1) **wikipedia string citation** -  anything inside <ref> tags in a Wikipedia article that _cannot_ be uniquely identified via a URL, PMID, ISBN, DOI or similar identifier.
-These should be improved by Wikipedia editors so they can be uniquely identified.
-Eg. lookup ISBN for a {{cite book}} or add a DOI, URL or other identifier to a {{cite journal}}
+2) **wikipedia string citation** -  anything inside <ref> tags in a Wikipedia article that _cannot_ be uniquely identified via a URL, PMID, ISBN, DOI or similar identifier.
+These should be improved by Wikipedia editors, so they can be uniquely identified.
+E.g. lookup ISBN for a {{cite book}} or add a DOI, URL or other identifier to a {{cite journal}}

 # Features
-Currently the framework has the following features:
+Currently, the framework has the following features:
 * support for English Wikipedia only
 * import articles one by one
 * import a range of articles